Cardiac

 The team will:

-• Discuss and review your medication and adjust your doses if necessary.
+- discuss and review your medication and adjust if necessary

 What is heart failure?